Posted on 2 Comments

 Tips for Running in the Heat

-Summer brings sunshine and warmth, but it also brings high temperatures and stifling humidity, making running a formidable endeavor.
+Summer brings sunshine and warmth, but it also brings high temperatures and stifling humidity, making running a challenging task.
 However, fear not!
-With the following eight essential tips, you can conquer the heat and humidity, ensuring your runs remain enjoyable, safe, and successful even in the face of challenging weather conditions.
+With the following eight essential tips, you can conquer the heat and humidity, ensuring your runs remain enjoyable, safe, and successful even in the face of demanding weather conditions.

 When running in the heat, our bodies undergo increased exertion compared to cooler weather.
 This necessitates a thoughtful consideration of the heat’s impact, both during our runs and when planning our training program.